-Error: Your Hostname Couldn't Be Resolved to an IP Address
+Error: Hostname Not Resolved to an IP Address

 If the DNS for your hostname is not set up correctly, you may receive an email saying something similar to this: